langchain-ai/langchain/docs/additional_resources/tracing.md

 # LangChain Tracing

-LangChain Plus helps you visualize, monitor, and evaluate your LangChain components.
+LangChain Plus helps you visualize, monitor, and evaluate LLM applications.
 To get started, use the local quickstart below or install using one of the following guides.

 - [Locally Hosted Tracing](../tracing/local_installation.md)
 - [Cloud Hosted Tracing](../tracing/hosted_installation.md)